Our Staff

 .png)

-Lydia works on everything from representing RRWC at conferences and meetings, to creating information content, and helping our Outreach Coordinator host events.
+Lydia works on everything from representing RRWC at conferences and meetings, to creating information content, and hosting events.

 Outside of RRWC, Lydia is a small business co-owner of a local zero-waste store, as well as a senior, majoring in Environmental Science, at Siena Heights University.
 In her free time she enjoys spending time with her family and friends and her partner on his family farm.